Frustration Rummy Rules

 Example: Player 1 has the 5 of Diamonds, Player 2 has a run of the 6,7,8,9 and 10 of Diamonds.
 Player 1 may add his 5 of Diamonds to the end of the Player 2's run.

-They may play wild cards to any sets or runs as long as it does break the rule of more wild cards to natural cards for the run or set.
+They may play wild cards to any sets or runs as long as it does break the rule of more wild cards to natural cards for the contract they are laying on.

 First player to go out on Contract 14 wins.